The NCPH Code of Bylaws are the rules governing our membership organization and for the regulation of its affairs.

 Section 5.01.
 Officers and Agents.
 The officers of the Corporation shall consist of a President, a Vice-President, a Secretary-Treasurer, an Immediate Past President, an Executive Director, and such other officers as the Board of Directors may, by resolution, designate from time to time.
 The members may, by resolution, create, appoint and define the duties and fix the compensation of such officers and agents as, in its discretion, is deemed necessary, convenient or expedient for carrying out the purposes for which the Corporation is formed; provided, however, that officers and agents shall be compensated, if at all, only for actual services performed on behalf of the Corporation.

 Section 5.02.
 Election, Term of Office, and Qualification.
 The Vice-President shall be chosen biennially and the Secretary-Treasurer-Elect triennially by written ballot of the Members.
 Each officer shall hold office (unless the officer resigns, is removed, or dies) until the conclusion of their designated terms or until a successor is chosen and qualified.
 The Vice-President shall automatically be designated the President-elect and, upon the expiration of a two-year term as Vice-President, shall assume the office of President.
 The term of the President shall be two years.
 The Secretary-Treasurer-Elect shall become Secretary-Treasurer for three years upon the expiration of a one-year term during which the Secretary-Treasurer-Elect learns the organization’s financial conditions and policies.
 The Secretary-Treasurer-Elect becomes a (voting) member of the board upon assuming the office of Secretary-Treasurer.
+The position of Secretary/Treasurer shall be eligible for re-election for one additional term.

 Section 5.03.
 Vacancies.
 In the event an office of the Corporation becomes vacant by death, resignation, retirement, disqualification or any other cause, the President, with the approval of the Executive Committee, shall designate a member of the Board of Directors to fill such vacancy, and the person so elected shall hold office and serve until the next duly constituted meeting of the Board of Directors, at which time the Board shall elect a person to fill such vacancy; provided, however, that in the event the office of President becomes vacant, the current Vice-President shall automatically fill such vacancy.